Milan Lombardy, Italy Travel Guide

 Some hotels feature rooftop pools.
 Outdoor pool clubs on the outskirts.
 Lake Como and other lakes offer beach clubs and lidos for swimming.

-Mainly Western medicine is prevalent; alternative therapies can be found but not a predominant feature for tourists.
+Mainly Western medicine is prevalent; alternative therapies are available but not a predominant feature for tourists.

 Parks like Parco Sempione and Giardini Pubblici offer tranquil spots for relaxation and strolls amidst the city.